declanzane/declanzane.github.io/_pages/datasets.md

 #### Evaluation

-To use the provided codebase for evaluation, the output should be in the following format:
+To use the provided code for evaluation, the output should be in the following format:

 `<command_id> <A1> <A2> <A3> <A4> <A5> <A6> <A7> <A8>`

 where `<command_id>` is the command numeric identifier, starting with 1.
 Command IDs have been provided in the CSV file in the data download link.
 `<A1>` to `<A8>` are the answers to the 8 questions, where 1 indicates "Yes" and 0 indicates "No".

+We use two accuracy metrics for evaluation:

+1. Command-level accuracy: The command is considered correct if all 8 answers are correct.
+2. Question-level accuracy: The question is considered correct if the answer is correct.